 If you need to make the platter the night before, cover it up and store it in the refrigerator.
 Remember that some fruits are brown when cut, so avoid fruits like apples, bananas, or pears when making a platter in advance.

-It’s best to stick to fruits that are in season but once you cut an apple it will brown very quickly.
+Remember that once you cut an apple it will brown very quickly.
 Dip them in lemon juice only on the day of the event.

 Tip: Cut up your fruit and store it in separate air-tight containers.
 Preparation is key when making an attractive fruit platter!

-How Do You Cut Strawberries for a Fruit Tray?
+How to Cut Strawberries for a Fruit Tray

 Strawberries can be cut with any paring knife.
 Cut the strawberry stems off and remove the white core for a more appealing berry.
 If the strawberries are particularly small, cut the stems and the white core and leave it whole for the platter.

-Be sure only to do this with bite-size strawberries.
-Strawberries can be cut in halves, whole, slices, or quarters.
+Be sure to only do this with bite-sized strawberries.
+Large strawberries can be cut in halves, slices, or quarters.

 You can also use mini vegetable cutters and cut them into shapes.
 We used a tiny heart and made heart-shaped strawberries for our Valentine’s Day fruit and cheese platter.